elixir-lang/elixir-lang.github.com/ja/getting-started/binaries-strings-and-char-lists.markdown

 "1"
 ```

 Note that those functions are polymorphic.
-They not only convert char lists to strings, but also integers to strings, atoms to strings, and so on.
+They not only convert charlists to strings, but also integers to strings, atoms to strings, and so on.

-With binaries, strings, and char lists out of the way, it is time to talk about key-value data structures.
+With binaries, strings, and charlists out of the way, it is time to talk about key-value data structures.